WatForm/org.alloytools.alloy/README.md

 	+ A_A1_t1 is transition t1 (which can be compared with s.taken where s is a Snapshot to see if A1 is in the set of transitions taken so far in this big step)
 	+ A_A1_v1 is the value of variable v1
 	+ A_ev1 is ev1, which can be compared to s.events where s is a Snapshot
+- Dash creates predicates (NOT relations) called init[s:Snapshot] and small_step[s,s_next: Snapshot], which are the model.
+A user can relate these predicates to other relations depending on the properties they want to check:
+	+ for trace-based property checking, a fact connecting init[] to set 'first' and small_step[] to relation 'next' in the ordering module is created
+	+ for TCMC, a fact connecting init[] to set ks_s0 and small_step[] to relation ks_sigma is added
+	+ to just use the transitive closure, apply the transitive closure to 'next' from the ordering module or create a separate relation (connected to small_step) to avoid using the ordering module
 - to only check the property at stable snapshots, use the boolean s.stable where s is a snapshot (stable is only relevant if there are concurrent states)
 - if you need a scope for the EventLabel, count the number of events declared in the model.
 If you need a scope for the StateLabel, count the number of basic states declared in the model.